 Hi!
 I'm a PhD candidate in Economics at the University of New South Wales (UNSW), Sydney, Australia under the supervision of Haris Aziz, Gabriele Gratton, and Richard Holden.
-Over the 2018-19 academic year I will be a visiting student/fellow at Harvard University.
+For the 2018-19 academic year, I was a visiting student/fellow at Harvard University.

-However I have very broad interests and concurrently pursue research in areas such as EconCS (algorithmic mechanism design, and voting theory), and mathematics (dynamical systems and graph limit theory).
+However I have very broad interests and concurrently pursue research within Artificial Intelligence, blockchain and crypto-economics, EconCS (algorithmic mechanism design and voting theory) and, to a lesser extent, mathematics (dynamical systems and graph limit theory).

 - May 2018: I will be partaking in an exchange program at Harvard University (Economics) for the 2018 Fall term.

 - May 2018: I will be presenting a recent paper titled `Mechanism Design without Money for Common Goods' at the UNSW Econ Theory Workshop (joint work with Haris Aziz, Hau Chan, and David Parkes)